 Enter the Museo dell'Opera del Duomo

-If you have enough spare time, a visit to the Duomo Museum is worthwhile to see the original sculptures that decorated the Piazza del Duomo, with the reliefs of Ghiberti's "Gate of Paradise" and the authentic statues of the Campanile, as well as objects, such as original tools and sketches, used for the construction of the Florence Cathedral.
+If you have more time, a visit to the Museo del Duomo is worthwhile to see the original sculptures that decorated the Piazza del Duomo, with the reliefs of Ghiberti's "The Gate of Paradise" and the authentic statues of the Campanile, as well as objects, such as original tools and sketches, used for the construction of the Florence Cathedral.

 Other interesting visits in Florence